-New this month Answer: Dracula can hear heartbeats, as he makes clear to Van Helsing.
+Answer: Dracula can hear heartbeats, as he makes clear to Van Helsing.
 He even states that he can almost "dance to the beat" of scared humans.
 He is mocking Velkan's anger and fear by dancing to the beat of his racing heart.

 Question: Does anyone know why Gabriel murdered Dracula 400 years ago?
 Why would the right hand of God kill a human?

 Answer: In Van Helsing: The video game, the backstory goes like this.
 Dracula and Van Helsing were both friends and knights of the Holy Order dedicated to eradicating evil.
 They only had to follow two rules.
 One.
 The Order did not exist.
 Two.
 They had to live a life of celibacy.
 Dracula, however, fell in love with a young woman.
 When the Order found out, they decided to banish the young woman from the city.
 A struggle occurred and the woman was killed.
 Turning on the Order, Dracula recovered her body and chose to use dark magic to bring her back to life.
 Van Helsing was sent to stop the ritual.
 Though he succeeded, a fight between Dracula and Van Helsing ensued and Van Helsing was left with no choice but to kill his former comrade.
 As Dracula lay dying he made a deal with the devil for eternal life.
 Van Helsing, wracked by guilt for what he had done, prayed to God to have the pain and suffering of what he did taken away.
 To spare him the torment, God answered his prayer and removed his memories.